-Shoulder instability can occur for a few different reasons.
-One cause of shoulder instability is a traumatic event causing the shoulder to dislocate, which may occur while playing high intensity contact sports or even with a fall.
-If the shoulder doesn’t heal properly, this can cause repeated instability events to occur.
-Another reason recurrent instability may happen is due to a naturally loose shoulder.
-In this case, the soft tissues (labrum and capsule) are repeatedly stretched and no longer provide support or stabilization to the shoulder.
-Patients often complain about the shoulder slipping out of socket, feeling weak, and occasionally painful when these instability events occur.
+Shoulder instability happens for a few different reasons.
+It can happen after a traumatic shoulder dislocation if the shoulder doesn’t heal properly.
+Recurrent instability can also happen due to a naturally loose shoulder.
+In this case, the soft tissues (labrum and capsule) are repeatedly stretched and can no longer provide support or stabilization to the shoulder.

-An initial form of treatment is conservative in nature.
-These include resting the shoulder, participating in physical therapy to help strengthen the shoulder, and possibly using anti inflammatory medication to help with soreness or pain.
-If these treatments don’t seem to be improving the stability of your shoulder, the next step is evaluation by a physician to determine the best treatment plan.
-For chronic instability, meaning repeated subluxations or dislocations of the shoulder, a capsulorrhaphy may be the best option.
-A capsulorrhaphy is a surgical procedure that repairs and tightens the shoulder capsule, the connective tissue around the shoulder, to help stabilize the ball and socket.
+If the stability of your shoulder does not improve, the next step is evaluation by a physician to determine the best treatment plan.
+For chronic instability—such as repeated shoulder dislocations—a capsulorrhaphy may be the best option.
+A capsulorrhaphy is a surgical procedure that repairs and tightens the shoulder capsule (the connective tissue around the shoulder) to help stabilize the ball and socket.

 Professional athletes need to weigh the benefits and risks of this solution, because increased shoulder stability is achieved at the expense of range of motion.
 After surgical recovery, the average loss of motion is about 10 degrees with external rotation.
 If you’re not a professional pitcher, this likely will not matter to you.